leggsimon/next/docs/developer-guide/qa.md

 ## Environments

 Next has no internal dev/test/stage/etc environments.
-You can provision and run ad-hoc applications on Heroku or FT Platform.
+You can provision and run ad-hoc applications on Heroku.
 You can run the whole stack on your localhost.
 These are the environments where we conduct QA.

 Mostly, everyone connects to production APIs from every environment.